 A method is considered cost-effective in comparison to another method if its incremental costeffectiveness ratio is lower than the society's willingness to pay for a QALY.
 The limit of the society's willingness to pay is often called the threshold value.
-Ideally, the willingness-to-pay for a QALY should represent the opportunity cost, that is, the value of what would have to be sacrificed if resources were redistributed from methods currently included in the health and welfare budgets to the new method [24, 25].
-If the introduction of the new method implies excluding another method that produces 1 QALY for 500 000 krona, to motivate the substitution the new method must produce 1 QALY for less than 500 000 krona.
+Ideally, the willingness-to-pay for a QALY should represent the opportunity cost, that is, the value of what would be sacrificed if resources were redistributed from methods currently included in the health and welfare budgets to the new method [28,50].
+If the introduction of the new method implies excluding another method that produces 1 QALY for 500 000 SEK, the new method must produce 1 QALY for less than 500 000 SEK, to motivate the substitution.
 Otherwise we would receive less health from the new method than we obtained with the current distribution of resources.
-To use this line of reasoning we would need to know the costs per QALY for all methods that are funded from the society's tax revenues.
-As that is not possible in practice, the society's willingness-to-pay for a QALY is usually assumed to amount to a certain threshold value [45-47].
+To use this line of reasoning we would need to know the costs per QALY for all methods that are financed by the society's tax revenues.
+As that is not possible in practice, the society's willingness-to-pay for a QALY is usually assumed to amount to a certain threshold value [50-52].

-In England and Wales, NICE apply a threshold of £20 000 -£30 000 (about 225 000-335 000 Swedish krona) to determine whether a method is cost-effective [24].
-In Sweden there is no such determined threshold.
+In England and Wales, NICE applies a threshold of £20 000 - £30 000 (about 225 000-335 000 SEK) to determine whether a method is cost-effective [28].
+In Sweden, there is no such determined threshold.
 In its guidelines for clinical practice, however, the Swedish National Board of Health and Welfare has defined limits on what the Board considers low and high costs, respectively, for a QALY.
-A low cost per QALY is defined as below 100 000 kronor, a high cost per QALY as more than 500 000 kronor and a very high cost per QALY as above 1 million kronor [48, 49].
+A low cost per QALY is defined as below 100 000 SEK, a high cost per QALY as more than 500 000 SEK and a very high cost per QALY as above 1 million SEK [53].